brunopistone/sm-end-to-end-mlops/README.md

 * [TensorFlow](https://www.tensorflow.org/)
 * [Huggingface - Amazon Bort](https://huggingface.co/amazon/bort)

+## Machine Learning Task

+In this example, we are performing a Sentiment Analysis task by creating a multiclass classification model using [Huggingface - Amazon Bort](https://huggingface.co/amazon/bort) and training on a dataset of Negative, Neutral, Positive tweets.

+* Negative - 0
+* Neutral - 1
+* Positive - 2

 ## Environment Setup

 Setup the ML environment by deploying the [CloudFormation](./infrastructure_templates) templates described as below: